MicrosoftDocs/sql-docs/docs/powershell/download-sql-server-ps-module.md

 ## SQL Server Management Studio

-SQL Server Management Studio (SSMS), beginning with version 17.0, does not include either PowerShell module.
-To use PowerShell with SSMS, you must install the **SqlServer** module from the [PowerShell Gallery](https://www.powershellgallery.com/packages/Sqlserver).
+SQL Server Management Studio (SSMS), beginning with version 17.0, does not install either PowerShell module.
+To use PowerShell with SSMS, install the **SqlServer** module from the [PowerShell Gallery](https://www.powershellgallery.com/packages/Sqlserver).

 > [!NOTE]
 > “With version 16.x of SSMS, an earlier version of the **SqlServer** module is included with SQL Server Management Studio (SSMS)

 ## Azure Data Studio

-Azure Data Studio does not include either PowerShell module.
-To use PowerShell with Azure Data Studio, you must install the **SqlServer** module from the [PowerShell Gallery](https://www.powershellgallery.com/packages/Sqlserver).
+Azure Data Studio does not install either PowerShell module.
+To use PowerShell with Azure Data Studio, install the **SqlServer** module from the [PowerShell Gallery](https://www.powershellgallery.com/packages/Sqlserver).

 ## Installing or updating the SqlServer module